bnu05pp/SKQueryProcessing/README.md

 In this project, we use three real-world RDF datasets, DBLP, Yago and DBPedia & QALD to test our method.

 ### DBLP
 [DBLP](http://dblp.uni-trier.de/) contains bibliographic information for computer science publications.
 We define five sample SK queries for DBLP.
 The queries are provided in the root directory.
-The dataset is so large that you can download [here](https://drive.google.com/file/d/0B0Auz4i0D5FYcGRBRS1BX1QwVGs/view?usp=sharing_eip&invite=CK6X0ZwO&ts=58bc201e).
+You can download the dataset [here](https://drive.google.com/file/d/0B0Auz4i0D5FYcGRBRS1BX1QwVGs/view?usp=sharing_eip&invite=CK6X0ZwO&ts=58bc201e).

 ### Yago
 [Yago](http://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/yago/#c10444) extracts facts from Wikipedia and integrates them with the WordNet thesaurus.
 We define eight sample SK queries for Yago.
 The queries are also provided in the root directory.
-The dataset is so large that you can download [here]().
+You can download the dataset [here]().

 ### DBPedia & QALD.
 [DBPedia](http://wiki.dbpedia.org/) is an RDF dataset extracted from Wikipedia.
 [QALD](http://qald.sebastianwalter.org/index.php?x=publications&q=2) is an evaluation campaign on question answering over linked data.
 In this project, we only select 10 non-aggregation complex queries from QALD for evaluation.
-Note that, the DBPedia dataset is so large that you can download it [here](http://downloads.dbpedia.org/3.7/en/).
+You can download the dataset [here] (http://downloads.dbpedia.org/3.7/en/).

 Notice: